 Car loans, mortgages, student loans, as well as other loans and expenses that you have, may make it difficult to afford necessities for a decent quality of life.
 Bankruptcy can be a frightening concept, but knowing what options are out there can help bring peace of mind and long-term financial success.

 There are many different types of bankruptcy available to people who find themselves in an overwhelming amount of debt and no other viable options.
-Two of the most common types of bankruptcy are chapter 7 and chapter 13.
+Two of the most common types of bankruptcy are Chapter 7 and Chapter 13.
 Chapter 7 debtors get their fresh start quickly, and Chapter 13 debtors repay their obligations based on what they can afford and not what the moneylenders demand.
-While both have their place, knowing what each one entails will help you make the best decision as every situation is different.
+While both have their place, knowing the difference between Chapter 7 and Chapter 13 along with what each one entails will help you make the best decision as every situation is different.

 Chapter 7 bankruptcy is one of the most common types of bankruptcy declared, and it comes with the benefit of having all of your debts discharged upon filing.
 This means that you will be given a fresh start, as none of the debts that you have will continue after filing.
 Creditors are also required to cease contacting you as soon as bankruptcy filings begin to be processed by the court.